 3. Create differentiating and contextual advertsing messages

-For programmatic campaigns to be effective, message must be personalized, relevant and adapted to the context of use.
-The use of Dynamic Creative Optimization (DCO) enables advertisers to create ads adapted to the user’s profile and browising context, thus increasing the chances of conversion.
+For programmatic campaigns to be effective, message must not only be personalized, but also relevant and adapted to the context of use.
+The use of Dynamic Creative Optimization (DCO) enables advertisers to create ads taht adapt in real time to the user’s profile and browising context, thus increasing the chances of conversion.

-The Spotify platform uses programmatic advertising based on listening context, adjusting advertising messages according to the time of day and the musical genre that is listened to.
-An advert for an energy drink might appear when listening to dynamic music, while an advert for a premium subscription will generally appear at the end of the day.
+The Spotify platform uses programmatic advertising based on listening context, adjusting advertising messages according to the time of day and the musical genre the user is listening to.
+For example, an advert for an energy drink might appear when listening to dynamic music, while an advert for a premium subscription will generally appear at the end of the day.

 Conclusion